Capgemini’s ADMnext helps a major US electric power provider uncover a host innovation, cost savings, and digital transformation pathways

 Solution: The Capgemini team helped deliver a comprehensive program of innovation, cost savings, and digital transformation that substantially improved standards, products, and charters across the organization

 - Comprehensive charter creation

-This prominent US electric power provider delivers safe, reliable, clean, and competitively priced electricity to more than 150 local power companies.
-It also serves large, energy-intensive industrial customers and federal facilities responsible for the delivery of technology solutions that enable and grow the digitization of the enterprise.
+This prominent US electric power provider delivers safe, reliable, clean, and competitively priced electricity to power companies.
+It serves large, energy-intensive industrial customers responsible for the delivery of technology solutions that enable and grow the digitization of the enterprise.

 To accelerate its digitization growth goals, the company was looking for a managed service partner to help develop and implement an Enterprise Architecture (EA) function that would bring a heightened focus on innovation, business outcomes, creation of easy-to-use and understand deliverables, and the implementation of a comprehensive organizational change management plan for IT and internal business stakeholders.
 After evaluating a host of potential providers, the company chose Capgemini to help it achieve these goals.

 Rapidly moving from a managed services provider to a trusted business advisor